Governors

 Richard Crompton

 Richard was appointed a DRET Appointed Governor on 21 June 2023.
 He is also a governor at other primary academies within the Trust.
 Richard decided to become a Governor so that he could support and challenge the academy to be the best that it could be.
-He previously worked for DRET as the Trust’s Head of Estates, Facilities and Operations and is now employed as a Director of Operations at Bellevue Place Education Trust.
+He previously worked for DRET as the Trust's Head of Estates, Facilities and Operations and is now employed as the Chief Operating Officer at Ivy Learning Trust.
 In his spare time, Richard enjoys going for days out with his son Albie and dog Skye.
 He enjoys Walking, lunches out and plenty of socialising.

 -